menus12/ML-Learn-2024/README.md

 | pics      | 17.4     | 9.97      | 1.74      | 0.092   | -3.04    | 37.7     |
 | score     | -0.241   | 0.222     | -1.09     | 0.286   | -0.696   | 0.213    |

-As seen in the table above, the intercept is 168, indicating the (expected) value of the dependent variable (in this case Time Difference) when all independant variables are zero.
+As seen in the table above, the intercept is 168, indicating the (expected) value of the dependent variable (completion time) when all independant variables are zero.
 For the Words, Pics, Score variables, these indicate the change in the dependent variable for a one-unit change in each independent variable, and where other variables will be constant.
-For 'score', the estimate is -0.241 which means that for each additional unit increase in 'score', the Time Difference variable decreases on average by 0.241 units.
+For 'score', the estimate is -0.241 which means that for each additional unit increase in 'score', the completion time variable decreases on average by 0.241 units.

-get_regression_points(labs_model)
+#### Regression points

 A tibble: 120 × 7
 | ID  | time_diff | words | pics | score | time_diff_hat | residual |